-CURRENT REGION RESPONSE ĺ Current Region Miami Valley Regional Planning Commission (MVRPC) MP MPO/RTPO Same Current region has been notified of the change request ₹ No I Is the request approved or not approved by the current region? ed [2 3 Not Is the request approved or not approved by the current region?
-Approved ansition Process h ₹ No Notes from • ed language into • n current region the region and how we will partner with on fu uture plar nning e effo orts.
-NEW REGION RESPONSE , New Region Mid-Ohio Regi onal Plar ning Commission MORPC MP O/RTPO Same !
-Current regi on has b een notified of th e change reque est Y 3 No Is the e request approv ved or no t approved by the e current regio n?
-Approv ed ₫ Not ı 15 (11) e request appro- vea or ne t approved by the e carrent region Approved A Coordinated Plan Transition Process has been created. 'es  3 No MORPC and th • Notes from new towards a developing a new coordinated plan that will incorporate Logan County into Central region Ohio regionali strategies.
-Ohio regionalization through mobility management and sustainable transportation planning ı otrategies: FOR OD OT USE ľ ODOT Response Approved × Not Approved П l· ODOT Response Approved Not Approved Approved 7/22/2020 - MRM Transition Notes New regional maps will need drawn to indicate that Logan county is now in Region 6.
-R stakeholders will need notified of the change.
-MVRPC has already addressed the transit • no further actio • are transition in •
+CURRENT REGION RESPONSE Current Region Miami Valley R egional F Planning Commiss sion (MVRPC) М PO/RTPO San ne Current region Current region has been notified of the change request Yes $\boxtimes$ No Is the request approved or not approved by the current region? n?
+Approved 🗵 × Not Approved A Coordinated d Plan Tra ansition Process h nas been create d. , Yes X No Notes from MVRPC has incorporated language into the current regional plan draft to address transitions in n current region the region and how we will partner with n other regions on future plai nning geffo orts.
+NEW REGION RESPONSE New Region Mid-Ohio Regio onal Plan ning Commission MORPC М PO/RTPO San ne Current region on has be een notified of th e change reque est , Yes X No In the warrant common to make a make a device a surrant was in a n2 Approv /ed X Not Is the request approved or not approved by the current region?
+Approved A Coordinated Plan Transition Process has been created.
+Yes ⊠ No l Ohio Mobility N Notes from new new coordinate - = region Ohio regionalization through mobility management and sustainable transportation planning strategies.
+FOR OD OT USE ODOT Response Approved $\boxtimes$ Not Approved Approved 7/22/2020 - MRM New regional maps will need drawn to indicate that Logan county is now in Region 6.
+Region 2 stakeholders will need notified of the change.
+MVRPC has already addressed the transition in planning documents so no further action is required in the Coordinated Plan.